metno/emep-ctm/Input.rst

 and forest fire emissions (``FINN_ForestFireEmis_2014.nc``).
 See sections :numref:`emisair` and :numref:`emisff`
 for details about these emissions data.
-.

-**IMPORTANT:**
+IMPORTANT:
     The input data available in the EMEP/MSC-W Open Source Web site should be appropriately acknowledged when used for model runs.
 If nothing else is specified according to references further in this chapter, please acknowledge EMEP/MSC-W in any use of these data.

-.. _`tab-inputdata`:

 .. csv-table:: List of input data files
+    :name: tab-inputdata
     :header: **Data**, **Name**, **Format**
     :delim: &